 Here we have the “The Early Birds,” the family who is first on line when the chairlift opens and use all of their cumulative points earned through the year to get the best deals on lift tickets, plane fares and hotels and love to brag about it.
 This is my family.
 Thanks, The Points Mom (aka my mom, an overly obsessive credit card guru).

 Conversely, I present to you “The snooze you lose.”
 They are the ones who need their extra beauty sleep and are out on the mountain at 10.
 Ugh!
 Long chairlift lines!
-They must wait on a 2-hour long chairlift line, just to be put on the singles line, where they are all split up on to different chairs.
-Poor kid, separated from his family, and stuck with 3 other snowboard dudes who will never lower the chairlift bar.
-They do not pre-purchase lift tickets, so they must wait on a line every day to buy their tickets.
-And I’m sorry, but your 16-year-old son no longer can pass for the 12 and under discount.
+They must wait on a 2-hour long chairlift line, just to be put on the singles line, where they are all split up to different chairs.
+Poor kid, separated from his family and stuck with 3 other snowboard dudes who will never lower the chairlift bar.
+They do not pre-purchase lift tickets, so they must wait in line every day to buy their tickets.
+And I’m sorry, but your 16-year-old son can no longer pass for the 12 and under discount.
 You can find them reluctantly on the singles line of the chairlift or arguing at the ticket booth.

-Here is “The Heliski Mom,” (like the helicopter mom but at the ski resort) the most annoying ski resort “goer” there is.
+Here is “The Heliski Mom” (like the helicopter mom but at the ski resort), the most annoying ski resort “goer” there is.
 Catch the mom sitting against the window at a ski lodge, frantically searching for their kids on the slopes.
-They make their kids wear bright orange and pink jackets, so they can be spotted everywhere.
+They make their kids wear bright orange and pink jackets so that they can be spotted everywhere.
 (I feel embarrassed for these kids).
-They have their laptop in one hand, while they browse Amazon Prime.
+They have their laptop in one hand while they browse Amazon Prime.
 They hold their phone in the other, while they constantly text their kids and husband to see where they are, whether there have been any injuries, and to complain that they haven’t received any photos.
 I recommend you put your phone on do not disturb if “the heliski mom” is a part of your ski crew.
-They live vicariously through the photos they receive, and even post them on Instagram to make themselves seem like “a cool mom” who skis.
+They live vicariously through the photos they receive and post them on Instagram to make themselves seem like “a cool mom” who skis.
 They will buy the “double black diamond” sticker at the souvenir shop.
-You can find them in the lodge with three cups of coffee, or in a souvenir shop buying out the store for their kids.
+You can find them in the lodge with three cups of coffee or in a souvenir shop buying out the store for their kids.

 Last but not least is the “let’s throw them in ski school” kid, the spitting image of my childhood ski life.
 They ignore their instructors’ words and zoom down the mountain in french fry position.
-Pizza position is a sin to them, as their aspirations are to become “professional olympic skiers.”
-They bother every snowboarder there is in the terrain park, as they try the 5 feet jumps and celebrate like they just jumped off the Empire State Building.
+Pizza position is a sin to them, as they aspire to become “professional olympic skiers.”
+They bother every snowboarder in the terrain park as they try the 5 feet jumps and celebrate like they just jumped off the Empire State Building.
 They feast on chicken fingers and mac and cheese in their small “cub” ski groups.
-They struggle to put the chair lift bar down, and are always the ones responsible for the chairlift stoppage.
-Thanks guys!
-You can find them speeding down the mountain even after they pass the “slow down” signs or attempting their 100th jump in the terrain park.
+They struggle to put the chair lift bar down and are always responsible for the chairlift stoppage.
+Thanks, guys!
+You can find them speeding down the mountain even after passing the “slow down” signs or attempting their 100th jump in the terrain park.

 You fit in already!